 Ladybugs live roughly one year as adult bugs.
 They go through a complicated larval and pupa stage which could be considered an additional amount of lifespan time.
 However, these beginning stages are quick, lasting roughly two months.

-A ladybug’s life span can be affected in the winter time due to its ability and desire to hibernate.
+A ladybug’s lifespan can be affected by a variety of factors.
+It can be impacted in the wintertime due to its ability and desire to hibernate.
 Ladybugs refuse to fly if the temperature is lower than 50 degrees Fahrenheit.
 If they choose to hibernate, ladybugs can live through the winter off of stored fat and food substances.

 The Average Ladybug Life Cycle